Thomas Dworzak Has Photos of Sad Marines and Taliban Poseurs

 Thomas Dworzak joined Magnum in 2000.
 His books often deal with war.
-His first, Taliban, was a found-photo project which freaked out a lot of Americans who didn’t want to see what the Taliban looked like when they were fooling about.
-M*A*S*H IRAQ examined the daily lives of US medevac teams in Iraq, and his latest book, Kavkuz, explored the impact that years of brutal war had on the Caucasus region.
-Oddly enough, in spite of shooting in some of the most hellish conditions imaginable, he thinks Paris is the hardest place to work in.
+His first, Taliban, was a found photo project which pissed off lots of preachy Europeans and freaked out a lot of Americans, who didn’t want to see what the Taliban looked like when they were fooling about.
+M*A*S*H IRAQ examined the gruelling daily lives of US Medevac teams in Iraq, and his latest book, Kavkuz, explored the impact years of brutal war had on the Caucasus region.
+Oddly enough, in spite of working in some of the most hellish conditions imaginable, he thinks Paris is the hardest place to work in.

 Thomas Dworzak: It’s a label.
 What are you going to do about it?
 I’m not going to say I am not one, because I do go, and I used to go very often, to these conflict areas.
 But there are definitely people out there who are more into combat than me.
 There is a scale of how much involvement in war one has.
 And I’m not all the way up there.

 How did working in Chechnya during the war there differ from your time in Iraq?

 I think in Chechnya, I was more "on the ground".
 I was hitchhiking around, trekking alone.
 You would talk to the fighters, you would spend time with them, and then if there was an attack you would arrive with them.
 It was all done in a very disorganised, one to one, personal way.
 I think Chechnya was very extreme as a war, compared to anything that I have seen since.

 IRAQ.
 Out camp Sykes, Between Mosul and the Syrian Border, Town of Talofar.
 January 16, 2005.
 Task Force 1-14.
 Joint foot patrol with the local ING (Iraqi National Guard) and Iraqi Police.
 Encouraging locals to vote.
 The patrol gets pinned down in a two-hour firefight with insurgents.